 Royals from Europe frequently wore attire lined with fur, making it a symbol of wealth and extravagance.
 Fur details on cuffs, collars, and hems were used to add opulence to royal ensembles.

-As the demand for fur increased, the idea of fur farming was introduced to meet the needs.
-Although fur became affordable after the 1950s, it was the same time when man made fur was made and its use became popular as more people considered making a switch from real to faux to support animal rights.
-Fast forward to contemporary fashion, fur is still a popular choice for 2021 fashion trends.
+As the demand for fur increased, the idea of fur farming was introduced to meet these needs.
+Although fur became affordable after the 1950s, it was the same time when man made fur was introduced and its use became popular as more people considered making a switch from real to faux to support animal rights.
+Fast forward to contemporary fashion, fur is still a popular choice for 2022 fashion trends.

 Whether real or synthetic, fur is used on a large scale to make fashionable items including coats, jackets, shawls, and scarves for men and women.
 Fur accessories are also very popular, including hats, beanies, fur lined boots, and handbags.
 Fur bomber jackets are an immensely sought after winter essential, and so are shearling jackets which are lined with fur.